Renal arteriography, also known as renal angiography, gives your doctors a way to see the blood vessels in your kidneys.

 - contrast dye

-If you are pregnant or breastfeeding, make sure that your doctor knows in advance.
-While the low levels of radiation involved in this procedure aren’t usually considered harmful, your doctor might decide that it is too risky for a developing fetus or for mother’s milk.
+Make sure you let your doctor know if you’re pregnant or breastfeeding.
+The low levels of radiation involved in this procedure aren’t usually considered harmful.
+Still, your doctor might decide that it is too risky for a developing fetus or for mother’s milk.

-When you arrive for the procedure, you will need to sign a consent form and change into a hospital gown.
-Your doctor will also instruct you to remove any jewelry.
+When you arrive for the procedure, you’ll need to sign a consent form and change into a hospital gown.
+Your doctor will also ask you to remove any jewelry.

-In most cases, you will receive a sedative before the procedure.
-This sedative will help you relax, but it will not make you completely unconscious.
+In most cases, you’ll receive a sedative before the procedure.
+This sedative will help you relax but won't make you completely unconscious.

-Before injecting the dye, however, the healthcare provider must get the catheter into the right position.
-He or she does this by carefully guiding it through your blood vessels until it reaches your aorta.
+Before injecting the dye, your doctor has to get the catheter into the right position.
+They do this by carefully guiding it through your blood vessels until it reaches your aorta.

-When the catheter is in position, your healthcare provider will inject the dye.
-He or she will then take multiple X-rays as the dye travels through your blood vessels.
-The dye makes the vessels appear on the X-ray, allowing your doctor to see if there are blockages.
+When the catheter is in position, the dye is injected.
+Your doctor will take multiple X-rays as the dye travels through your blood vessels.
+The dye makes the vessels appear on the X-ray so that your doctor to see if there are blockages.

-In some cases, your doctor may choose to treat a problem during this procedure.
-For example, if he or she finds a clot or tumor, medication may be injected on the spot to help treat the issue.
+In some cases, your doctor may choose to treat a problem during the procedure.
+For example, if they find a clot or tumor, they may inject medication on the spot to help treat it.

 - blood clots